phlogisticfugu/bradito.me-site/src/content/0001-llm-map.md

 - Be data-driven.
 As more new models come out, or corrections are made I want a visualization that automatically adapts to change.
 - Link to the source.
 To serve as a map to learning, navigation is essential.
-- Visualize data richly.
-Multiple properties of each model are shown in the same image.
+- Visualize data densely.
+Many properties of each model are shown in the same image.

 ## Build - Data